anthill/HumanConnectors/README.md

 ![Alt text](https://rawgit.com/anthill/HumanConnectors/master/img/general_schema.svg "General schema of 6element")

 Here `board B` is a small actuator (maybe a arduino nano) that has a `sensor` which measures the height of waste inside the bin and a `wireless B` solution to exchange information.
 It is autonomous and works on a `battery`.
-There are as many such device as bin in the recycling center.
+There are as many such devices as bins in the recycling center.

 `board A` is unique per recycling center and has processing capabilities (maybe a Raspberry Pie or Beagle Bone Black).
-It demands/receive info from `board B`, processes them and send them by chunk to smart phones in the vicinity.
+It demands/receives info from `board B`, processes them and send them by chunk to smart phones in the vicinity.

-There are many possibilities for each component and the optimal solution is the result of a multidimenstional optimisation problem.
+There are many possibilities for each component and the optimal solution is the result of a multidimensional optimisation problem.
 For each component, we need to figure out:

     - energy consumption
     - range